 Note!
-Multi-display instrument is found in following models as standard: Yeti V-1300 and Yeti 600 SDI.
+Multi-display instrument is found only some models.

 Operation

 When the vehicle is powered up will the multi-display run a short start up test of two second by illuminating all segments of the display.
 At the end of the test the vertical lines (3.) in the upper part of the display will indicate the fuel level while the clock will show up on the main display.